pmviva/arcana-stash/README.md

 # **ArcanaStash - A Magician’s Trick Organizer**

 1. About
+2. Development environment
-2. Running locally
+3. Running locally
-3. Authors
+4. Authors
 4. Contributing

 ## About

 **ArcanaStash** is the ultimate tool for magicians to store, organize, and perfect their magic tricks, routines, and performance notes.
 Whether you're a seasoned illusionist or an aspiring magician, ArcanaStash is designed to help you keep your craft organized and your performances seamless.

+## Development environment

+1. Install NodeJS 24 via NVM.
+2. Install Java 21 via SDKMAN.
+3. Clone this repository.
+4. Navigate to the root folder and run `npm install && npm exec -- lefthook install`

 ## Running locally